dipankarnag/dev-ops/gitlab-setup.md

 go to /etc/gitlab/ssl/ and check for ssl files.
 Download your certificates and rename them as required and replace them in the folder.

 Run command `sudo gitlab-ctl reconfigure` to reconfigure.

+To reinstall ssl, append bundle content after crt content and put it in fqdn.crt file.
+Run gitlab-ctl reconfigure again.

 ## Step 6: